 The Handmaid’s Tale is a dystopian story told by a handmaid, a woman forced into a sexual servitude/breeding program in a near-future totalitarian society.
-In the Gilead women are defined to be a non-humans and treated as a slaves and/or breeding machines for “the good of the society”.
+In the Gilead women are defined to be non-humans and treated as slaves and/or breeding machines for “the good of the society”.

 “Better never means better for everyone, he says.
 It always means worse for some. ”

 The Commander “The Handmaid’s Tale”